arthurmauvezin/devops-course/slides/introduction.md

 * Mandatory skills
 * Useful skills in all IT domains
-* Higly saleable on IT market
+* Highly saleable on IT market

 ----